BirdiePeep/CppCSharpBridge/INTERFACE_TYPE.md

 # Options

 When you define a type there are many options available that change how it's handled inside of the build tool.
-Keep in mind that all options are not case sensitive, so use whatever scheme fits your fancy, in my examples I will be using all lower case.
+Keep in mind that options are not case sensitive, so use whatever scheme fits your fancy, in my examples I will be using all lower case.

 Below is the current list of available options to the "type" type.